trampgeek/moodle-qtype_coderunner/README.md

     The RunguardSandbox is the easiest one to use, as it requires no extra resources apart from whatever languages (Python3, Java etc) you wish to use in CodeRunner questions.
-However, the RunguardSandbox also the least secure.
+However, the RunguardSandbox is also the least secure.
 It runs student submitted jobs on the Moodle server itself, so most certainly should not be used on an institutional Moodle server, but it is reasonably